zenginerler/CS_329E_Assignment3/README.md

 ### Instructions

-To run processing scripts, you must first run extract_words.py.
+To run processing scripts, you must first run extract_words.py. <br>
 Then, they should be executable upon clicking "Run" in Processing.

+* Novel Visualization Features
+    * Use your mouse to change color palette and background color